raduangelescu/gutenbergpy/README.rst

 Or do a native query on the sqlite database

 .. sourcecode :: python
+    #python
     cache.native_query("SELECT * FROM books")
+    #mongodb
+    cache.native_query({type:'Text'}}

-For custom queries take a look at the database scheme:
+For SQLITE custom queries take a look at the SQLITE database scheme:

 .. image:: https://github.com/raduangelescu/gutenbergpy/blob/master/sqlitecheme.png
     :alt: SQLITE database scheme
     :width: 100%
     :align: center

+For MongoDB queries you have all the books collection.
+Each book with the following fields:

+    - book(publisher, rights, language, book_shelf, gutenberg_book_id,  date_issued, num_downloads, titles, subjects, authors, files ,type)